CHAPTERS 49-51

 Richard nodded along with his partner, trying to swallow the tightness in his throat.
 “Also, there’s another prisoner James and Heather wanted to break out.
 So the extraction would need to be for three people, if we can manage it.”

 “Well, we got our work cut out for us, then,” Kaczmarek said.
-He looked at Sue.
+He looked at Su.
 “In planning tonight’s escape attempt, I don’t suppose you picked up any of Empetrum’s security protocols that can help speed this along?”

 Ganymede flipped through the pages while Kaczmarek read over his shoulder, arms crossed.
 Richard held his breath as the speakers for the Conxence read up on the nightmare lab he and his family had been pitted against.